rajatrawal/text-editor/readme.md

 ### For Users

-- Download the github repo and unzip file
+- Download the latest release from the [Releases](https://github.com/rajatrawal/text-editor/releases) page.
 - Run the Text Editor.msi file on your Windows system.
 No additional dependencies are required.

 ### For Developers